jadecarino/integratedtests/README.md

 # Galasa Integration Tests
-This repository contains end-to-end tests for Galasa rather than the Manager-specific IVT (Installation Verification Test) tests.
-Includes code that enables you to run a Galasa test from a command line or from Docker.
+This repository contains the integration tests that are used to test Galasa itself.

 ## Documentation